-Part One of Two: The Parke-Vermillion Satanic Cult of the 1980s (also known as the very short section)
+The Parke-Vermillion Satanic Cult of the 1980s

-During the ‘80s, there was supposedly a local cult of Satanists in the Lyford-Clinton area.
+During the 1980s, there was supposedly a local cult of Satanists in the Lyford-Clinton area.
 They were said to meet on the Parke County side (just outside of Lyford) at night and dance around a campfire and perform animal sacrifices.
 True, this comes from the old “friends-of-a-friend” side, but it was still quite interesting.
 One of my closest friends insisted that his mom worked with one of them at a local school, and this person had admitted to the dancing and hinted at the sacrifices.
 His mom would refuse to talk about it, though, but certainly did seem to stay clammed up due to fear and not due to her son telling tall tales—something he was not prone to do in any case.
 Another friend’s mother worked at the local library, and one of her colleagues was always gossiping about this.

 I can say that there were two things that I personally encountered that lends truth to the tales.
 The first was a large pile of animal skins that I found while hiking in the woods near my house, up by the railroad tracks.
 This was no small pile, either.
-It was quite large, with more than dozen skins.
+It was quite large, with more than a dozen skins.
 These were obviously cat skins.
 Why do I say obvious?
 Beyond growing up in a way that gave knowledge of fauna in general, there were enough pieces of the heads and tails that the bodies were most definitely feline.
 It was very disturbing, slightly surreal, and extremely maddening, as I found myself more angry than scared.

 The second was that, after having found the animal furs, a couple of friends and I made a pact to sneak up on them if we ever saw their campfire.
 We had our chance at the annual Little Italy Festival, when we saw a campfire back in the woods, near the river’s bank, as we were walking across the Wabash River Bridge.
-We had heard the cult was going to do something big during the Festival, but nothing ever arose out of that gossip.
+We had heard the cult was going to do something big during the festival, but nothing ever arose out of that gossip.
 We were hoping to catch them performing whatever ceremony they were doing.

 So we walked through the woods and closed in on the campfire.
 There was definitely music and dancing.
 Seeing as how one of my friends didn’t even make it off the bridge and into the woods and the second stopped when we heard the music, I’m still slightly ashamed to say that I only went a little further on my own.
 To this day, my best guess is that I heard Ozzy Osbourne music playing, but seeing as he was one of my favorite artists, that could have just been in my head.
 There were shapes and shadows bouncing around as if they were dancing, but I just didn’t have it in me to go further.

 In the end, I can’t say for sure it was the cult.
 I heard later, through the gossip grapevine, that it more than likely was.
-Seeing as how it would have just been one fourteen year old boy taking a chance on getting caught by who knows what, I think I made the right choice, but it does bother me that I’ll never know for sure.
+Seeing as how it would have just been one fourteen-year-old boy taking a chance on getting caught by who knows what, I think I made the right choice, but it does bother me that I’ll never know for sure.

 It starts with the Reverend John Lyford, the first ordained Christian minister to come to American shores.
 Using the term “reverend” may not be overly appropriate, though.
 The reason he came to America in the first place was due to raping a woman in Ireland and he needed to avoid her husband.
-Once in the States, he was exiled from Plymouth Colony for indecent and immoral behaviors, part of which had to do with whispers of witchcraft, but definitely had to do with having affairs, one of which resulted in an out-of-wedlock bastard.
+Once in the States, he was exiled from Plymouth Colony for indecent and immoral behaviors, part of which had to do with whispers of witchcraft, but definitely had to do with having affairs, one of which resulted in an out-of-wedlock child.

-Though I could write a whole section on John Lyford, it is his bastard that leads directly to our little hamlet of Lyford.
+Though I could write a whole section on John Lyford, it is his child that leads directly to our little hamlet of Lyford.
 While his father passed away still on the eastern seaboard in 1649, his son rambled across the burgeoning colonies, eventually setting up his own church on the western side of either Massachusetts or the eastern side of what was soon going to become the colony of New York, the exact location being a little fuzzy.